About the Program

 Timeline for BS-to-MS Students:

 Current UCF undergraduate students can begin taking graduate courses by completing an Override Form.
-It must be approved by your department’s undergraduate program coordinator.
-Afterwards, it can be submitted digitally via firstname.lastname@example.org.
+It must be approved by your department’s undergraduate program director.
+Afterwards, it can be submitted digitally to Anna Canlon at email@example.com.
 This must be completed prior to the first week of classes for any given semester.

 - Complete your online application to the graduate program.
-If you have completed or will complete 9 graduate credit hours, please contact the CECS Graduate Advising Office at email@example.com to request a waiver code.
+If you have completed or will complete 9 graduate credit hours, please contact Anna Canlon at firstname.lastname@example.org to request a waiver code.
 You must request this code BEFORE submitting your application.

 - Begin your graduate program and during your first semester you must complete a Graduate Program of Study to formally transfer your graduate courses you successfully completed during your undergraduate career toward your graduate degree.